CAF 5-year ranking: Club results

 Club results of the previous 5 seasons and the current season based on the current points system are as follows:

 If a team was disqualified, they will not obtain any ranking points.
 For example, ES Sétif were disqualified from the 2016 CAF Champions League during the group stage.
-As a result, they did not obtain a position for that tournament and thus were not counted when calculating the ranking for Algeria.
+As a result, they did not obtain a position for that edition and thus were not counted when calculating the ranking for Algeria.